augt/P7_Tacquet_Augustin/README.md

 The technical constraints were to use node.js, express an SQL based database, and the use of a front-end javascript framework was mandatory.

 I chose to make use of **React** for the front-end and my database is based on **SQLite**, which I use with the help of the **Sequelize** ORM.
 The use of SQLite allows me to store my database in my code repo, which facilitates testing the admin/moderator account functionnalities for anyone willing to clone and test out my projet.
-For demonstation purposes, the email adress of the admin account is admin@mail.fr and it's password is Password1.
+For demonstation purposes, the email adress of the admin account is `admin@mail.fr` and it's password is `Password1`.

 ### Installation instructions :